FAQ: Clean URLs don’t work

 If your Apache web server supports

-.htaccess, you can find some suggestions for specific web hosts in this forum thread.
+mod_rewrite in .htaccess, you can find some suggestions for specific web hosts in this forum thread.

 On servers that support